LeeZhaoLun/LeeZhaoLun.github.io/_projects/Systems Engineering Project 1/index.md

 ---
 layout: post
 title: Systems Engineering Project 1
-description:  To design and create a physical environment, i.e. a built environment or an arena, where a 4-wheeled mobile robot, i.e. LIMO robot from AgileX Robotics, is able to perform certain functions, e.g. localisation, mapping, path planning, navigation etc
+description:  To design and create a physical environment,  a built environment or an arena, where a 4-wheeled mobile robot,  LIMO robot from AgileX Robotics, is able to perform certain functions,  localisation, mapping, path planning, navigation

 skills:
   - Localisation